Lee Strafford

 Strafford made his name with Sheffield-based Internet provider PlusNet.
-He took PlusNet from 7 to 200+ employees and from £0 to £100 million market cap, with the company eventually being sold to British Telecom for £67 million.
-During his time as CEO, the business went through three sale processes, 6 years as a reporting segment of Insight Enterprises Inc, a (NASDAQ listed Fortune 500 business), one AIM IPO, two and a half years as a plc and was eventually sold to BT Group in January 2007.
-Two months after acquiring Plusnet, BT sacked Strafford.
+He took PlusNet from 7 to over 200 employees and from £0 to £100 million market cap.
+The company was eventually sold to British Telecom for £67 million.
+During his time as CEO, the business went through three sale processes, 6 years as a reporting segment of Insight Enterprises Inc, a (NASDAQ listed Fortune 500 business), one AIM IPO, two and a half years as a PLC and was eventually sold to BT Group in January 2007.
+Two months after acquiring Plusnet, British Telecom fired Strafford.

-Strafford has spent much of the time since the sale of PlusNet working with Sheffield City Council and the two Sheffield Universities with a view to helping to create more technology start-ups in the region and establishing better support for existing technology businesses.
+Strafford has spent much of the time since the sale of PlusNet working with Sheffield City Council and the two Sheffield Universities on creating more technology start-ups in the region and establishing better support for existing technology businesses.